microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

      ![](images/dotnettemplate.png)

-   This template has tasks to compile and create package for your .NET project.
+   This template has tasks to compile and create a package for your .NET project.

 1. Add **Redgate SQL Change Automation: Build** task just below the Visual Studio build task.